 The solution was a temporary arena, similar to those used by Cirque du Soleil or -- on a much larger scale -- the 2012 London Olympics.
 Constructing a temporary arena, en route from Finland in pieces, enables them to have a facility in place quickly while also allowing themselves and the city flexibility in what they're able to do with the semi-publicly funded facility at the end of that seven-year period.
 But only in the preliminary stages of development, nobody could blame you for being skeptical about whether they'd even be able to complete the temporary task in time for their season opener.
 Although they've worked it out so that their first home game isn't until December 23 - with the team practicing at other local facilities and traveling to Oakland to practice there for some time - even that seems like a stretch to the untrained eye right now.

 "Did you see the hole?" deadpanned Santa Cruz president Jim Weyermann, who briefly strolled through the conference room during our discussion to introduce himself.

 The Santa Cruz Warriors' arena construction site.

 At this point, a hole in the ground is about what it looks like, with only a bland white placard on the fence surrounding it suggesting that something along the lines of a basketball game might eventually take place there.
-Yet even that is worthy of a buzz in Santa Cruz - as I walked around the site chatting with de Nesnera and Lacob, who was proudly wearing his gray Santa Cruz Warriors t-shirt, we were twice interrupted by passers by asking about "the hole".
+Yet even that is worthy of a buzz in Santa Cruz -- as I walked around the construction site chatting with de Nesnera and Lacob, who was proudly wearing his gray Santa Cruz Warriors t-shirt, we were twice interrupted by passers by asking about "the hole".